uvaai/ml1/_schedules/5 Life Long Learning/index.md

 * **Programming Notebook:** Here you will implement some of the machine learning algorithms yourself in *Python*.
 * **Written Assignment:** Here you'll read articles or blog posts related to the philosophical and societal implication of ML, and answer questions about them.

-In addition, there will be optional foundational material for each module, which you can of course skip, if you're already familiar with the concepts:
+In addition, there will be optional foundational material for each module, which you can of course skip if you're already familiar with the concepts:

-* **SOWISO:** An online platform we'll use to introduct foundational mathematical concepts that are the driving force behind a lot of the algorithms we'll explore.
+* **SOWISO:** An online platform we'll use to introduce foundational mathematical concepts that are the driving force behind a lot of the algorithms we'll explore.

 Log in with your email and create an account to get access to the modules.